 The Class of 1971 Ho-Chunk Nation Recognition Fund

-With the construction of a new Natatorium in campus’s Lakeshore neighborhood, Recreation and Wellbeing and campus leaders in partnership with the Ho-Chunk Nation wish to honor the 12,000 years of Ho-Chunk presence on the isthmus with a sculpture sponsored by your class gift.
-The sculpture, designed by Ho-Chunk artist Ken Lewis, will be located outside the new Natatorium, near the Ho-Chunk effigy mounds on Lake Mendota’s south shores.
+With the construction of the new Natatorium in campus’s Lakeshore neighborhood, University Recreation & Wellbeing and campus leaders in partnership with the Ho-Chunk Nation wish to honor the 12,000 years of Ho-Chunk presence on the isthmus with a sculpture sponsored by your class gift.
+The sculpture, designed by Ho-Chunk artist Ken Lewis, will be located outside the new Natatorium, near the Willow Drive effigy mounds on Lake Mendota’s south shores.
 Your gift will help to uphold the university’s commitment to recognizing and celebrating the history of the Ho-Chunk people on their ancestral land and entering intentionally into a shared future.

 Please refer to the instructions below to learn about the different ways to contribute.
 For any questions, please contact Kelly DeHaven ’90, senior director of development for student affairs and the Wisconsin Union, at firstname.lastname@example.org or 608-316-5835.
 You may also contact Frances Steiner, director of development for student affairs and campus libraries, at email@example.com or 608-308-5232.

 Ways to Participate